jalalDev7/random-picker/README.md

-Certainly!
-Below is an example of how you could structure your README file for a Next.js and TypeScript web application that selects a random winner from social media comments.
-This README will include sections such as project overview, features, installation, usage, and contributing guidelines.

----

 # Random Comment Winner Picker

 A web application built with Next.js and TypeScript that allows users to select a random winner from the comments of social media content via a link.
 This tool supports various social media platforms and provides a simple interface to pick a winner fairly and randomly.